-If you already have an undergraduate third-level qualification (i.e. a degree), your application for a BTEA while pursuing post-graduate education will only be considered if you are doing a
+If you already have an undergraduate third-level qualification (i.e., a degree), your application for a BTEA while pursuing post-graduate education will only be considered if you are doing a

-- Higher Diploma in any discipline - Professional Diploma in Education (Primary or Secondary teaching only). - Masters degree (Level 9) based solely on life experience where the customer holds no other third level qualification.
+- Higher Diploma in any discipline - Professional Diploma in Education (Primary or Secondary teaching only). - Master's degree (Level 9) based solely on life experience where the customer holds no other third level qualification.

 (Only Postgraduate courses in Ireland are eligible for the BTEA).
-Under no circumstances will the BTEA be awarded to a person who already holds a postgraduate qualification.
+BTEA is not awarded to a person who already holds a postgraduate qualification